 What is the historical context of "Midsummer Eve"?

-"Midsummer Eve," painted by Edward Robert Hughes in 1908, reflects the late Victorian fascination with the mystical and the natural world, coinciding with the broader Symbolist movement that sought to convey deeper meanings through imagery.
+"Midsummer Eve," painted by Edward Robert Hughes in the early 20th century, reflects the Victorian fascination with nature and the supernatural, a theme prevalent during the Pre-Raphaelite movement to which Hughes was closely associated.

 What artistic techniques did Edward Robert Hughes employ in "Midsummer Eve"?

-Hughes utilized a combination of soft brushwork and vibrant color palettes to create an ethereal quality in "Midsummer Eve," effectively capturing the enchanting atmosphere of the midsummer night.
+Hughes utilized a combination of vibrant colors, intricate details, and soft brushwork to create a dreamlike quality in "Midsummer Eve," emphasizing the ethereal nature of the scene and its subjects.

 What symbolism can be found in "Midsummer Eve"?